-HARICA may reject a request for any certificate the issuance of which may harm, diminish or otherwise negatively impact HARICA, including Relying Parties.
-HARICA shall be the sole determinant of what meets these criteria, and is not obligated to provide a reason for rejection of any Certificate Request.
+HARICA may reject a request for any Certificate the issuance of which may harm, diminish or otherwise negatively impact HARICA, including Relying Parties.
+HARICA shall be the sole determinant of what meets the criteria in the previous paragraph, without being obligated to provide a reason for rejection of any Certificate Request.

 HARICA SHALL NOT issue new or replacement Code Signing Certificates to an entity that HARICA determined intentionally signed Suspect Code.
 HARICA shall keep meta-data about the reason for revoking a Code Signing Certificate as proof that the Code Signing Certificate was revoked because the Applicant was intentionally signing Suspect Code.

 Successfully verified and validated certificate applications which meet the criteria for the requested certificate, shall be approved.

-Subscribers requesting or utilizing Code Signing Certificates must observe the requirements for Private Key generation and protection provided in Section 6.2.1.
+Subscribers requesting or utilizing Code Signing Certificates must observe the requirements for Private Key generation and protection provided in section 6.2.7.4.